 Well, it plays a fairly important part as in apart from operating the mode dial on the top left of the camera, it is used to "cup" and steady main bulk of the camera.
 When holding an SLR, the base should fit into the palm of your hand, with the bottom of the lens resting on your left thumb and forefinger allowing you to use the zoom or focussing rings.

 If you don't hold it this way, and allow your left hand to "float" freely as you focus and zoom, the movement is more likely to move the camera, again causing camera shake.

 I have been known, when photographing children, to break these rules often.
-Sometimes it is not practical to hold the camera in this way, for example to get this photo of Jess just as she started crawling;
+Sometimes it is not practical to hold the camera in this way, for example to get this photo of Jess just as she started crawling.
+I wasn't in a position to hurl myself on the floor so, with I set the camera to auto focus and 5 frames per second.

-I wasn't in a position to hurl myself on the floor so, with the camera set to auto focus and 5 frames per second, I bent over holding the camera vertically just above the floor, and kept firing away whilst walking backwards as she crawled along.
+Then I bent over holding the camera vertically just above the floor and kept firing away whilst walking backwards as she crawled along.
 My left hand was free to click my fingers and get her attention into the camera.

 So you can break these rules and have a play, but generally these are the best suggestions when holding an SLR.
-One final thought is that when standing up and shooting, using the above tips, try resting your elbows into your body, this will give you extra support and pull the camera gently into your face to steady it more.
+One final thought is that when standing up and shooting, using the above tips, try resting your elbows into your body.
+This will give you extra support and pull the camera gently into your face to steady it more.

-So to summarize holding an SLR;
+So to summarize holding an SLR

 - 1Hold the camera in both hands as stated

 - 2Lean against something, a wall or fence, for stability

 - 3Pull your elbows into your body

 - 4Pull the camera gently to your face